psuede/sundown/README.md

 # Sundown

 Remote parental controls for Linux.
-Manage your child's screen time from your phone.
+Manage your child's screen time from any device.

 Sundown is a lightweight daemon that sits on top of [timekpr-next](https://launchpad.net/timekpr-next) and gives parents a mobile-friendly web interface to monitor and control their child's computer time — without needing to be at the computer.

 ## Features

 - **View time remaining** — see how much screen time your child has left today
-- **Grant or remove time** — reward extra time or cut it short, from your phone
+- **Grant or remove time** — reward extra time or cut it short, from any device
 - **Lock / unlock** — immediately lock the computer or restore access
 - **Per-day limits** — set different time limits for each day of the week
 - **Allowed hours** — define which hours of the day the computer can be used
 - **Weekly & monthly limits** — cap total usage across longer periods
 - **Lockout behavior** — choose what happens when time runs out (lock screen, suspend, terminate session, shut down)
-- **QR pairing** — scan a QR code to connect your phone, no manual setup
+- **QR pairing** — scan a QR code to connect your device, no manual setup
 - **No cloud, no account** — everything runs locally on your home network

 ## How It Works

 ```
-Your phone (browser)  <──WiFi──>  sundown-daemon (child's PC)
+Parent's device (browser)  <──WiFi──>  sundown-daemon (child's PC)
                                       │
                                       └─ D-Bus ──> timekpr-next
 ```